 1. TRAINING/CAPACITY BUILDING 1.1.
 Basic Security Journalists need appropriate knowledge and skills on security including physical protection and measures (Entry and Exit routes to coverage locations) that could keep them safe (from aggressions and emergencies) during election coverage.
-They also need digital security and data protection, location sharing, and geotagging (particularly in potentially hostile environments).
+They also need digital security and data protection, location sharing, and geo-tagging (particularly in potentially hostile environments).
 1.2.
-Ethics of the Profession Responsible journalism thrives on the principles of Accountability, Humanity, Truthfulness and Fairness.
-Other principles include Impartiality, Independence and Accuracy.
+Ethics of the Profession Responsible journalism thrives on the principles of accountability, humanity, truthfulness and fairness.
+Other principles include impartiality, independence and accuracy.
 Ethics of journalism encourages free exchange of information that is accurate, fair and thorough.
-An ethically conscious journalist acts with integrity and always considers how his job impacts other people's lives; he treats the news subject not simply as a means, but also as an end.
+An ethically conscious journalist acts with integrity and always considers how his/her job impacts other people's lives; he/she treats the news subject not simply as a means, but also as an end.

 1.3.
-Working knowledge of Relevant Processional Statutory Codes

-Journalist's understanding and application of the provisions of the National Broadcasting Codes and indusry profesional codes would prevent infraction as the codes represent the standard for ethical and responsible broadcasting.
+Working Knowledge of Relevant Professional Codes Journalists' understanding and application of the provisions of the Nigeria Broadcasting Code and Industry Professional Codes would prevent infraction as the codes represent the standard for ethical and responsible broadcasting.
 When the codes are applied in accordance with the professional ideals of broadcasting, journalists would operate with a high sense of responsibility.
 Efforts should be made to circulate among practitioners the codes in their current forms and as reviewed and updated from time to time.
-1.4.
-Political Broadcast/Election Coverage Although political broadcast is an aspect of the codes of ethics, it is pertinent to pay attention to this particular aspect as it would significantly safeguard professionals from the volatility of political environments and help to check the excesses from politicians.

 2. GATE-KEEPING 2.1.
 Pre- and Post-Mortem Pre- and Post-mortem exercises are quick measurements for and evaluation of news packages and programmes.
 They should be undertaken religiously to gauge and measure the extent and limits of broadcast professionals on assignments and give adequate prominence to productions in order to safeguard the next production through avoidance of errors or mistakes of commission or omission.
 2.2.
 Editorial Meetings Editorial meetings should be encouraged to provide the platform for bringing all departments or unit staff together.
 On a weekly basis, it should reflect on production, brainstorm on story ideas, prioritize current news and assign topics.
 It is an essential exercise, which not only projects the gaps and life cycle of news items or production packages, but also signposts the current assignments as well as foregrounds the existing production schedules.
 2.3.
 Quality Control Quality control should be consciously strengthened.
-This is because compromise or absence of effective quality control built into all layers of news production and programme packages may create a crack that could create infractions..
+This is because compromise or absence of effective quality control built into all layers of news production and programme packages may create a crack that could cause infractions.
 Lack of quality control could occasion or precipitate ethical challenges for individual Journalist and/or organisation.
 2.4.
 Deployment of Qualified and Competent Personnel to Beats News organisations should ensure that qualified and competent personnel with sound editorial judgment and reporting skills are assigned to cover beats.
-This measure, as part of quality control, would retain or sustain respectability and credibility for broadcast organisations and outfits particularly in the area of news gathering and dissemination.
-2.5 Peer review Peer review mechanism should be developed among sister stations to enable them to share notes on electoral issues to be broadcast.
+This measure, as part of quality control, would retain or sustain respectability and credibility of broadcast organisations and outfits, particularly in the area of news gathering and dissemination.
+2.5 Peer Review Peer review mechanism should be developed among sister stations to enable them to share notes on electoral issues to be broadcast.
 Peer review efforts should focus more on the areas of adherence to codes and ethics of broadcasting and how other operational challenges are overcome.
 Peer review engenders healthy rivalry and high standards.
-2.6.
-Editorial Committees Broadcasting is a chain.
-Therefore, there must be a segmentation of duties as well as harmonisation of activities.
-Editorial committees are saddled with the task of scrutinizing productions in smaller components with the aim of separating good content from bad content of both news and programme productions.
-2.7.
-Pan Directorate Coordination Election planning, due to its complex set-up, needs strategic and all inclusive coordination.
-To achieve a successful coverage of elections, coordination should involve representation from all Departments or directorates, to plan, execute and review coverage of the electoral process.